will give “State of the University” address

 was abducted from a Grand Forks shopping mall last fall.

-Her body was found early this spring, and a suspect has
+Her body was found early this spring, and the suspect remains

 The Take Back the Night March will leave from the Ballroom